SUDO8710/SUDO8710/README.md

-- 👋 Hi, I’m @SUDO8710
+- 👋 Hi, I’m Suryashis Nandi, an aspiring engineer.
-- 👀 I’m interested in coding and football
+- 👀 I’m interested in coding and football.
-- 🌱 I’m currently learning Electronics and Telecommunications Engineering at University of Calcutta
+- 🌱 I’m a graduate in Electronics and Telecommunications Engineering from University of Calcutta and pursuing M.Tech in Computer Science and Engineering from NIT Calicut.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with good AI/ML projects.
-- 📫 How to reach me suryashis.nandi@gmail.com
+- 📫 How to reach me suryashis.nandi@gmail.com!!

 <!---
 SUDO8710/SUDO8710 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.